A Collection of Code Snippets in as Many Programming Languages as Possible

 Next, to use functions from the module we've written we have to export them explicitly.

-This exports our start
+This exports our main

 .
 The number of arguments is called the "arity" of the function.